mrkkrp/markkarpov.com/tutorial/megaparsec.md

 ```

 For many people who are familiar with simpler parsing libraries such as
-`parsec` this is often enough.
+`parsec`, this is often enough.
 However, displaying a parse error to the user
-is not everything, we may have a need to analyze and/or manipulate it.
-This
+is not everything; we may need to analyze and/or manipulate it.
+This is where
-is where `String`s are not very convenient.
+`String`s are not very convenient.

-Trivial parse errors are usually generated by `megaparsec`, but we can
+Trivial parse errors are usually generated by `megaparsec`, but we can signal
-signal any such an error ourselves using the `failure` combinator:
+any such error ourselves using the `failure` combinator:

 ```haskell
 failure :: MonadParsec e s m